qmixi/smoggio/README.md

 # Smoggio
-- Server side rendered app built with React and MobX to check air condition in your area.
+- Server-side rendered app built with React and MobX to check air condition in your area.

 ## Stack